 - #Passion – As you embrace your new passion, you also become open to connecting with those with the similar interest.
 You find the connection to others intensifies your joy during a class and your desire to return and repeat.

 Breakaway from the #COVID routine

 Practicing yoga at home can be a rewarding experience, but as we’ve learned during COVID closures, being alone can also make your body and thoughts feel isolated from others.
 Yoga in a studio setting with a class of other yogis, however, gives you an excellent opportunity to move out of the house, connect with others and break up the day-to-day of everyday life.

 Share Yourself and Learn

 Yoga Body Shop founders, Linda and Ron Sambursky, and staff are committed to the growth of every student, helping them achieve levels of performance beyond what they ever thought possible.
-At Yoga Body Shop, we recognize the benefits of Baptiste Power Vinyasa Yoga and how its methodology transcends the yoga mat and integrates into people’s daily lives, causing true personal transformation.
+At Yoga Body Shop, we recognize the benefits of yoga in a community setting and how it transcends the yoga mat and integrates into people’s daily lives, causing true personal transformation.
 We realize this power is possible for everyone, and we are committed to empowering every student that walks into our studio to explore and unlock their fullest potential.
 Click to review our upcoming class schedule and join our community on the mat!